dynamox-s-a/c-c-plus-plus-developer-challenge/README.md

 ## Next

-I'm still working on the deploy and aftewards I will work on log operation, unity tests and possibly more operations
+Next implementations are aiming for a robust log system, unity tests and possibly more operations.